-Henley RC was founded in 1839 and is probably the oldest Open Rowing Club in Great Britain.
+Henley RC was founded in 1839 and is one of the oldest open rowing clubs in Great Britain.

 We are proud of our heritage having taking part in the very first Henley Regatta and being established in the home of rowing.
-Every year we coach enthusiastic juniors and seniors, who go on to enjoy many years of rowing and achieve significant rowing success.
+Every year we coach enthusiastic juniors, seniors and masters who go on to enjoy many years of rowing and achieve significant rowing success.

 At Henley Rowing Club we believe in: